Guidelines for Use of DOM Equipment and Facilities

 - Classes offered at Denver Open Media certifies members to use DOM equipment and facilities covered in the Field and in Studio classes.

-- Once certified, you can rent DOM equipment at commercial rates for non-access programming, or you can purchase a DOM membership.
-Equipment Access Members and Equipment & Training Members can check-out DOM equipment free of charge provided that use complies with the Member and Content Agreement and as follows:
+- Once certified, you can rent DOM equipment at the reduced rate, or you can purchase a DOM membership.
+Studio Access Members can check-out DOM equipment at a discounted rate provided that use complies with the Member and Content Agreement and as follows:

 - DOM Studio Certified - Individuals may reserve one studio for up to 3 hours.
 All DOM members are allowed to be camera crew and non-members can be “shadow camera crew” up to 2 times before membership is required.
 Studio users must follow the studio policies.